 Depending on how your injury occurred, Pennsylvania has a few state laws that could come into play at some point during your case.
 This is especially true in the event of a car accident, dog bite, or premises liability case.
 Our lawyers can determine which laws may affect you and how.

 One of the most relevant laws to most personal injury cases is the lack of caps on injury damages.
 In Pennsylvania, the only limitation on how much compensation a person can receive is the state’s cap on punitive damages – which serve to punish the guilty party.
 As the victim, this law may benefit you.

 It’s also important to keep in mind you only have a specific amount of time to file a lawsuit after suffering harm resulting from someone else’s negligence.
 In Pennsylvania, the statute of limitations for most personal injury cases is two years.
 This can differ on a case by case basis, which is why it’s important to hire the right lawyer, so you can ensure you will walk away with the compensation you deserve.

-You may feel hopeless after sustaining a catastrophic injury.
+You may feel hopeless after sustaining a serious, life-changing injury like a catastrophic injury.
 We’re here to help.
-If you’ve been injured at the fault of someone else and are ready to hold them accountable for their actions, our Philadelphia catastrophic injury lawyers can guide you through the legal process to the compensation you deserve.
+If you’ve been injured at the fault of someone else and are ready to hold them accountable for their actions, our Philadelphia catastrophic injury lawyers can guide you through the legal process to the compensation that you’re owed.

 We’ll investigate your claim and build the strongest case possible.
 Contact our office today for more information.